 The great news is our story submissions have increased nearly 150%!
 The not-so-great news is that growth is based on a root number of one.
 The one thing that remains promising, however, is the quality of stories that have been submitted so far.
 For that, I thank you.

 Kim—all-around good person and fellow blogger at Later Levels—shared a story with us recently about discovering video game worlds for the very first time.
 It is very good and you should read it.

 My parents gave me an Amiga 500 for Christmas when I was nine-years old.
 I’d never heard of The Secret of Monkey Island before but it was the first game I decided to play, and after slipping the floppy disk into the machine my mind was blown.
 I realised then that worlds I’d experienced in books could be brought to life through video games.

-For me it was Jezzball (a blatant Breakout clone) on the Apple IIe.
-Jezzball has evolved a lot over time but is perhaps best known today as BrickBreaker on mobile.
-Jezzball was an incredibly simple game (most of them were in the early 90’s) but it introduced me to high-scores and progressing through levels.
+For me it was Jezzball on the Apple IIe, a game that has evolved a lot over time but perhaps best known today as BrickBreaker on mobile.
+Jezzball was an incredibly simple game (most of them were in the early 90’s) but it introduced me to high scores and progressing through levels.